ricksinclair/TriviaGame/README.md

-# TriviaGame
+# Hip Hop TriviaGame
- A trivia game using html5, ccs3, and Javascript
+ An old school hiphop trivia game using html5, ccs3, and Javascript.
 [Link to the game.
 Best viewed on desktop in Chrome or Firefox](https://ricksinclair.github.io/TriviaGame)

 QUICK HINT(so you can see the animations for a correct answer) -- The answer to the first question is choice D or the bottom most choice.